maurolepore/adm/README.md

 ### Without adm

-You can do the same directly with the [dm](https://dm.cynkra.com/) package, but in complex databases it’s hard work.
+You can do the same directly with the [dm](https://dm.cynkra.com/) package, but with complex data models it’s hard work.

 -   Add primary and foreign keys.